cantonini-syd/Active-Directory-Home-Lab/Part-5-Group-Policy-Help-Desk-Issues.md

 The **Account expires** option on the same tab is used for contractors and temporary staff.
 Setting it to a date in the past produces:

-> "Your account has expired.
-Please contact your system administrator."
+> "Your account has expired."

 Common ticket: a contractor's extension didn't get processed in time.
 Fix is to extend the expiry date or set it to **Never**.